kingbecerra/Finding-Lane-Lines-on-the-Road/README.md

 # Finding-Lane-Lines-on-the-Road

+### 1. Describe your pipeline.
+As part of the description, explain how you modified the draw_lines() function.

+The project was divided in three main sections:
+* Testing the solution/algorithm using one image
+* Running the algorithm in all images
+* Applying the algorithm to the videos

+My main pipeline consisted of six steps:

+## Step 1.
+Read in the image

+Content of step 1

+## Step 2.
+Grayscale the image

+## Step 3.
+Gaussian Smoothing and Canny Edge Detection

+## Step 4.
+Find Vertices

+## Step 5.
+Hough Transform

+## Step.
+6 Original image with lane lines

+My pipeline consisted of 5 steps.
+First, I converted the images to grayscale, then I ....

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

+If you'd like to include images to show how the pipeline works, here is how to include an image:

+![alt text][image1]

 ## Writeup Template

 ### You can use this file as a template for your writeup if you want to submit it as a markdown file.
 But feel free to use some other method and submit a pdf if you prefer.